aleemrazzaq/iOSCSR/README.md

 To use in code

-Download CryptoAPI folder, Extract and pick CryptoAPI.framework and drag into your code, add this into Ebedded Binaries. import #import <CryptoAPI/CryptoAPI.h> into your class where you want to generate CSR and write following code.
+Download and Extract zip file and pick CryptoAPI.framework and drag into your code, add this into Ebedded Binaries. import #import <CryptoAPI/CryptoAPI.h> into your class where you want to generate CSR and write following code.

       NSString * currentlLoginEmailAddress = @"test102@test.com"; // Unique string use as alias for Keypairs